pburtchaell/react-notification/.github/CONTRIBUTING.md

 2. If a related issue does *not* exist, open an issue.
 3. If a related issue does exist, contribute to the conversation there.

-Before you create the issue, check to make sure you have the following.
+Before you create an issue, consider:

 * Did you describe the problem you are encountering?
 * Did you describe the expected behavior?